richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *The Age of Surveillance Capitalism* - Shoshana Zuboff
 - *Blindness* - José Saramago
 - *White Oleander* - Janet Fitch
+- *The Order of Time* - Carlo Rovelli

 ### 2018